 You’ll find challenges in accomplishing your goals because you need to manage them.
 No matter what comes up, you find a solution for it.
 Keep practicing.
 Seek mentoring or coaching.
 Get strategies from the experienced people in your life, school, or work.

-Table of the Ten Most Common Challenges to Accomplishing Goals
+Ten Common Challenges to Accomplishing Goals

 |1||Dreams Only||Create measurable goals with criteria for success and a deadline.|

 |2||Too Many Goals||Focus on your highest priority goals, or spread goals out so they don’t overlap too much.
 Three simultaneous goals is often recommended.
 Related goals may be unified under a common goal.|

 |3||Generic Goals||Goals that are not specific enough or don’t have enough rationale are not likely to be accomplished.
 Ask why five times to get to the real goal and specific instances where it would help.|